To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Cope said Zuma’s case was one where the victims of his alleged criminal behaviour, the taxpayers, had been let down by the NPA and where the perpetrator of the alleged corruption had his rights take precedence over the victims.

 “This gives lie to the many speeches Zuma has made stating that the ANC is tough on crime and is there to protect the victims,” said Dexter.

 Cope said these statements showed Zuma’s fundamental lack of understanding of the Constitution and how the legal system worked.

 “If a lower court makes mistakes then people can appeal to a higher court so the legal system can self-correct.
-This is how ordinary people, for example, those not having their case funded by the taxpayer like Zuma, seek relief from crime,” said Dexter.

 “The Constitutional Court is the final arbiter in this process.
 If our final court is undermined by a potential head of state then where can ordinary people seek relief?”